-3. Connect Actions
+Connect Actions

 Connection involves actively restoring or increasing nourishing social support and contact.
-Connection helps us in many ways.
-Be With.
-Promote Connection.
-Reduce Isolation.
+Connection helps us in many ways:

 - Co-regulation refers to the idea that calm and kindness are contagious, both emotionally and physically.
-Seek out calm and grounded people, and when you are able, remember how valuable that kind of presence can be for your team. - Connecting with spiritual or traditional cultural and healing practices can be very nourishing. - Belonging to a group enhances an individual's sense of safety and multiplies the resources for problem solving and tangible support.
-It can be tempting to isolate under stress, but this undermines our unconscious sense of safety. - Reach out to those who may be vulnerable and isolated and be open to receiving outreach from others.
-Invite and Include. - Be aware that experiences of discrimination and exclusion might make some people wary of connection.
+Seek out calm and grounded people, and when you are able, remember how valuable that kind of presence can be for your team. - Belonging to a group enhances an individual's sense of safety and multiplies the resources for problem solving and tangible support.
+It can be tempting to isolate under stress, but this undermines our unconscious sense of safety.

+- Reach out to those who may be vulnerable and isolated and be open to receiving outreach from others. - Be aware that experiences of prejudice or hardship might make some people wary of connection.
 Reach out anyway, but be sensitive ask permission, respect cultural differences. - Clear boundaries help to ensure that connection is positive and sustainable.
-It is OK to say no, and to share the supportive role with others. - Remember that connection also includes expert resources such as counselling, indigenous healing circles, ceremony and medical care.
+It is OK to say no, and to share the supportive role with others. - Remember that connection also includes expert resources such as counselling and medical care.